asavinov/sc-rest/README.md

-# Data Commandr REST Service
+# DataCommandr REST Service

-This service exposes functionality as REST interface.
+This service exposes functionality of the DataCommandr engine as a HTTP REST service.

-# Build and Deploy
+# Build

 The following steps have to be performed:
+* Build the project with the DataCommandr core library.
 * Set the necessary parameters either in application.properties or in start.bat:
   * log file and log level
   * session timeout and age
   * port number (this port has to be be used by the web application)
-* Open the port on the server where this service will run (Windows or Linux)
 * Build the project by executing gradle build

+# Deploy and Run

+* In the firewall, open the port on the server where this service will run (Windows or Linux)
-* Start server by using the file in build/libs: java -jar sc-rest-0.1.0.jar
+* Start web server by using the file in build/libs: java -jar sc-rest-0.2.0.jar

-# History
+# Change Log

-* 2016-09-05, v0.1.0.
-First working version with simple arithmetic formulas.
+A list of changes for each release can be found in other projects.

+* v0.2.0 (2016-12-10)
+* v0.1.0 (2016-09-05)